Platinum Pre is one of Optimum Nutrition’s best-selling pre workout products, while C4 is Cellucor’s main pre workout offering.

-Both Platinum Pre and C4 are marketed in similar ways, and they both claim to boost energy, focus and generally get you feeling awesome at the gym.
+Both Platinum Pre and C4 are marketed in similar ways, and they both claim to be able to help get you feeling awesome at the gym.

 One difference is that C4 boasts the fact that it includes Creatine Nitrate as one of its ingredients, while Platinum Pre doesn’t contain any creatine at all – but more on that in the ingredients section later.

 Pre Workout supplements tend to be pretty similar in the way they’re consumed.
-You’re supposed to take them around 30 minutes before starting your training session and wait for them to kick it.
+You’re supposed to take them around 30 minutes before starting your training session and wait for them to ‘kick in’.